RustedBones/akka-http-metrics/README.md

 Http().newMeteredServerAt("localhost", 8080, registry).bindFlow(route)
 ```

+Requests failure counter is incremented when no response could be emitted by the server (network error, ...)

 By default, the response error counter will be incremented when the returned status code is an `Server error (5xx)`.
 You can override this behaviour in the settings.